ddtlabs/smartvisu-widgets/sonos/README.md

 - Master states are synced to slave players (improvement)
 - **v0.86**
 - Added a little bit more delay to volume sliders
+- **v0.90**
+- Playlists and radio stations are captured from FHEM reading and must not be be specified in widget call.
+You have to remove them from widget call and you must configure them in GAD Editor.
+Thanx to raman for that feature.
+- You can define a all-in-one device for multiple players.
+See advanced example above
+- Show presence state at top of device
+- Minor changes and code cleanup
+- Advanved examaple for Widget call

 **Credits / Copyrights / Trademarks:**
 - My wife!